About Mystic Canyon Stable

 Lessons are conducted in a quiet, small-scale riding facility with a priviate riding arena near miles of scenic trails.

-All are welcome to come observe a lesson and get a tour.
-Family, Friends and Pets welcome.
+Prospective riders are welcome to come observe a lesson.
+Family, Friends, and Friendly Pets welcome.

 Philosophy: Horse + Rider as one, understanding horsemanship from head to hoof